 This configuration process establishes the connections between the IDP and any relevant service providers.

 So what does it all look like?

-If not sent directly to the IDP to authenticate, users will see a login button on the service provider login pages that are part of the SAML implementation.
+If not sent directly to the IDP to authenticate, your users will see a login button on the service provider login pages that are part of the SAML implementation.
 At that point, it’s as simple as clicking a login button, and the IDP validates that the user is, in fact, signed in.
-If true, the user is logged into that site, preventing the hassle of having to remember their login credentials.
+If true, your user is logged into that site, preventing the hassle of having to remember their login credentials.